/images/resources/code-examples/code-examples-kotlin-haapi.jpg

 )

-1. In the app/build.gradle file, the SDK is defined as a dependency.
+1. The app/build.gradle file references the HAAPI UI SDK as a dependency.

-Once the client obtains an access token it will use it to call APIs in the standard way, by sending them as bearer tokens in the HTTP Authorization header.
+After a HAAPI flow authenticates the user, the mobile client adds access tokens to the HTTP Authorization header when it calls APIs.
 When the access token expires, the refreshAccessToken method of the HaapiFlowViewModel class is used to get a new set of tokens.
-Have a look at the TokensViewModel and TokensFragment classes (in the TokensFragment.kt file) to see how to obtain the view model and use it to refresh tokens.
+Have a look at the TokensViewModel and TokensFragment cobjects to see how to obtain the view model and use it to refresh tokens.

 Non-Compliant Devices